junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas doesn't answer, his wings flapping, lifting his body higher in the air.
 The other Castiel follows him, flying toward the ceiling.
 The sheriff's office is visibly too small for them, but they fight and attack and defend all the same.
 Fierce and violent.

 For a few terrible minutes, Dean thinks his Cas is going to lose.
-He wrestles and struggles, as if the muscle from his old body is too tired or frail, but then Dean realizes, angels must not be fighting in the vessel forms.
-The bodies are just here as a representation, the real them must be battling in the dimension he cannot see.
+He wrestles and struggles, as if the muscles from his old body are too tired or frail, but then Dean realizes, angels must not be fighting in the vessel forms.
+The bodies are just here as a representation, the real them must be battling in a dimension he cannot see.

 "Cas, come on.
 This is crazy, it's yourself," Dean wants to help desperately, thinking helplessly.
 But on the other hand, even if he could do something, wouldn't he be hurting his Cas too if he hurt his older self?
 He hates timeline dilemmas.
 He doesn't even know which version of Cas would hear his prayers, or if both would.

-He can do nothing but stares and waits.
+He can do nothing but stare and wait.
 The noise outside of the building -- if those posse and horses are still there besieging him -- can't be heard anymore, drowned out by the thunderous sound of the fighting above him.

 And then, the fight ends.
-Dean's heart thumps to his throat as the room falls still.
-The dazzling lights go out, and two bodies fall back to the floor slowly, with one in standing posture, the other horizontal.
+Dean's heart thumps into his throat as the room falls still.
+The dazzling lights go out, and two bodies fall back to the floor slowly, with one in a standing posture, the other horizontal.

 "Cas?"
 Dean blinks hard, trying to get adjusted to the view, desperate to see who is the one left standing.
 Then he sees it.